sylvainzircher/Cryptoeconomics-Study/README.md

 ### :bulb: Challenging Code Assignments
 > Each lecture is accompanied by a challenging coding assignment, where you will implement the concepts from the lecture.
 By actually building the protocols and attacks from the lectures, you’ll learn all of the nitty-gritty technical details in a fun, hands-on way.
 After completing the coding assignments, you’ll have the knowledge to start contributing to research discussions and development of cryptoeconomic designs.

+### 🖥️ Run the code locally:

+- You will need to install both npm and Nodejs.
+To install both 👉 here.
+- Pull the files to your computer.
+- Run node demo.js to see the code in action!